osg-htc/council/docs/CouncilActionItems.md

 %BLUE% 148. %ENDCOLOR% Report back to the Council when an understanding of the constraints of Glow submissions to OSG (10K jobs in parallel?) are understood - Bo

-147.Present a report at each Council meeting of list of individuals using OSG outside of ATLAS/CMS. - Tanya Levshina **Complete**
+147\.
+Present a report at each Council meeting of list of individuals using OSG outside of ATLAS/CMS. - Tanya Levshina **Complete**

 -   Reported in June 2015 and Gratia reports now routinely produced.

-146. End to end test of using GPU resources through OSG. - Rob Quick, Brian Bockelman *Complete*
+146\.
+End to end test of using GPU resources through OSG. - Rob Quick, Brian Bockelman *Complete*

 -   Accomplished as part of the LIGO support work

 October 2014 Council Action Items
 ---------------------------------

-145. Report on experience with using GPU for SBGrid - Brian, Piotr **Complete**
+145\.
+Report on experience with using GPU for SBGrid - Brian, Piotr **Complete**

 -   Report from Mick Timony at the Marc Council meeting.
 SBGrid updating their software.
 Will be some time before results.
 Council and project are interested in them. <https://docs.google.com/presentation/d/1nlWDr7sg764PP-TsFFSAGyou7HdMKCXqXLFgMBy397M/edit?usp=sharing>

-144. Organize a report on summer school metrics and possible model changes for summer school at the Mar AHM Council meeting - Lothar. **Dropped**
+144\.
+Organize a report on summer school metrics and possible model changes for summer school at the Mar AHM Council meeting - Lothar. **Dropped**

-143. Present XDMOD summaries at each Council meeting - Ruth **Complete**
+143\.
+Present XDMOD summaries at each Council meeting - Ruth **Complete**

-142. User Support/ACI-REF engagement - cover case for when univ already has a condor pool.
+142\.
+User Support/ACI-REF engagement - cover case for when univ already has a condor pool.
 Chander to talk to Lauren.
 (Chander) **Complete**

 -   Emilie has given training to ACI REF.

-141.Answer what is demand limited and what is limited by availability of resources - Bo. **Complete**
+141\.
+Answer what is demand limited and what is limited by availability of resources - Bo. **Complete**

 -   In general things are always demand limited.

-&lt;hr&gt; **All Action items below 141 are complete, dropped or closed**
+**All Action items below 141 are complete, dropped or closed**

-&lt;hr&gt;

-140. Restablish some VO Forum for all opportunistic VOs who come to the table.
+140\.
+Restablish some VO Forum for all opportunistic VOs who come to the table.
 Include understanding of how to include project information. **Complete**

 April 2014 Council Action Items
 -------------------------------

-139. Council and project to investigate possible synergies and collaborative activities between OSG and ACI REF.
+139\.
+Council and project to investigate possible synergies and collaborative activities between OSG and ACI REF.
 Can find a mutual community to work with OSG-Connect? - Miron, Chander, Lothar **Complete**

 -   Chander to follow up before Oct Council meeting and report back there.
 -   Chander and Miron reported at Oct Council meeting
 -   will have regular reports as for OSG-XD given the importance seen in this partnership.

-138. Document the conditions to select OSG-Connect or OSG-Direct for a new community? - Chander **Complete**
+138\.
+Document the conditions to select OSG-Connect or OSG-Direct for a new community? - Chander **Complete**

 -   User Support plans to think about this over the next year.
 -   Brochure on the options when a new user/campus/resource comes to the table
 -   front door moved to Campus Infrastructure and the instructions for OSGConnect.

-137. Also think about community allocations, gateways how we want to advise on this **Dropped**
+137\.
+Also think about community allocations, gateways how we want to advise on this **Dropped**

-136. Request project to identify the scalability limits for the various OSG services in preparation for LHC Run2 (X2 in computing/data throughput needed) - Lothar/Technology Area **Complete**
+136\.
+Request project to identify the scalability limits for the various OSG services in preparation for LHC Run2 (X2 in computing/data throughput needed) - Lothar/Technology Area **Complete**

 -   Stakeholder Request 66 being followed up by the Technology Area Coordinator
 -   To be reported at Jan Council meeting

-135.Request project list the software components and prioritize the needs - Lothar/Technology Area **Complete**
+135\.Request project list the software components and prioritize the needs - Lothar/Technology Area **Complete**

 -   Stakeholder Request 67 being followed up by the Technology Area Coordinator
 -   to be reported at Jan Council meeting

-134. What are concrete actions Consortium stakeholders would ask OSG to take on wrt clouds, cloud federations. - Ruth **Dropped in favor of the project defining directions**
+134\.
+What are concrete actions Consortium stakeholders would ask OSG to take on wrt clouds, cloud federations. - Ruth **Dropped in favor of the project defining directions**

-133. Estimate the impact of supporting the Intensity Frontier experiments at a production level of service. - Chander, Ruth **Complete** %ORANGE%
+133\.
+Estimate the impact of supporting the Intensity Frontier experiments at a production level of service. - Chander, Ruth **Complete** %ORANGE%

 -   Identify the work needed to make IF a full partner in OSG
 -   IF accepted by DOE as a stakeholder for OSG with contributions from Fermilab and modicum of effort from the project.
 This is reflected in the Year 3 SOWs.